masashitanimura/2.0/pages/userguide/userguide_configlua.md

 **Mandatory:** Yes

 Below are the objects inside applications:

 ### rootDirectory

-the folder containing applications subfolders.
+The folder containing applications subfolders.
 If this path begins with a “/” or “" (depending on the OS), then is treated as an absolute path.
 Otherwise is treated as a path relative to the run-time directory (the place where you started the server).

 **Type:** String